 Medicare has played a historically significant role for African Americans.
 Prior to the enactment of Medicare and Medicaid, hospitals were segregated.
 Medicare forced hospitals to desegregate by withholding federal funding from hospitals that practiced racial discrimination.
 Today, Medicare continues to play an important role providing income and health security to African Americans.

 While Medicare’s guaranteed health care coverage is crucial to African Americans, it does not pay the full cost of hospital and doctor care, prescription drugs and other health services.
 Medicare beneficiaries must pay Medicare premiums, coinsurance and copayments, plus pay for health care services not covered by Medicare.
 Out-of-pocket costs are a burden for Medicare beneficiaries with low incomes and high health care needs, including many African Americans who are more likely to be in poorer health than Whites.
 Average out-of-pocket spending for those who self-report having fair or poor health is higher than for those who report having excellent or very good health.

 The share of income Medicare beneficiaries spend on health care is significant.
-In 2016, beneficiaries spent an average of $3,024.
+In 2016, beneficiaries spent an average of $5,460 on health care.
 Out-of-pocket costs are a great burden for those African Americans who depend on Social Security for all or most of their income in retirement.

 Medicare Supplemental Coverage

 Most Medicare beneficiaries have supplemental insurance to cover the gaps in Medicare.
 Forms of supplemental insurance include employer-sponsored retiree health insurance and private supplemental insurance known as Medigap.
 Medicaid also provides supplemental coverage to low-income Medicare beneficiaries.
 However, African Americans are less likely to have supplemental insurance and more likely than Whites to have only traditional Medicare.
 In addition, they are much less likely than Whites to have employer-provided retiree health benefits.